-As of September 30, 2022, we had cash and cash equivalents of \$65.9 million, consisting of readily available cash in bank accounts.
-While we believe our cash and cash equivalents are not subject to excessive risk, we maintain significant amounts of cash at one or more financial institutions that are in excess of federally insured limits.
+As of March 31, 2021, we had cash of \$108.6 million, consisting of readily available cash in bank accounts.
+While we believe our cash is not subject to excessive risk, we maintain significant amounts of cash at one or more financial institutions that are in excess of federally insured limits.
 To date, our operations have been financed primarily by net proceeds from the sale of preferred and common stock, the sale of warrants, and the issuance of convertible promissory notes.

-We do not have any approved products for commercial sale and have never generated revenue from product sales and have incurred significant net losses since our inception and expect to continue to incur net operating losses for the foreseeable future.
+We do not have any approved products for commercial sale and have never generated revenue from product sales, and have incurred significant net losses since our inception and expect to continue to incur net operating losses for the foreseeable future.
 We do not expect to receive any revenue from any product candidates that we develop unless and until we obtain regulatory approval and commercialize our product candidates or enter into collaborative arrangements with third parties.
-We currently have no credit facility or committed sources of capital.
+Our primary use of cash is to fund operating expenses, which consist of research and development expenses and general and administrative expenses.
+Cash used to fund operating expenses is impacted by the timing of when we pay or prepay these expenses.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we expand our clinical program with AT-1501, continue the research and development of, and seek marketing approval for, our product candidates.
+In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.